Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - First you creat a blue print and select artifacts to be included in it.
 Then you publish the blue print once the artifacts are added and finally you can assign them
         - Assignment is to a subscription.
 You can also always unassign, however the resources that were initially created when the blue print was first assigned do not get deleted

+# Azure web application as service
+    - or Platform as a service (Paas)